Small time Chung-type LIL for L\'{e}vy processes: Main results

-It is crucial that there is almost no loss of constants in the transfer from the small deviations to the LIL as in cases when $b_{\lambda}$ is not regularly varying, the constants $\lambda_1', \lambda_2'$ may influence the rate function drastically (see (\ref{eqn:constinexp}) for an extreme example).\\ If instead $b_{\lambda}$ only depends on $\lambda$ via a multiplicative constant, our approach allows to strengthen the previous theorem to the optimal limiting constants.
-Such examples occur for instance if the small deviation rate function $F$ is regularly varying. \begin{corollary} In the setting of Theorem~\ref{t3} assume additionally that $F$ is regularly varying at zero with non-positive exponent.
+It is crucial that there is almost no loss of constants in the transfer from the small deviations to the LIL as in cases when $b_{\lambda}$ is not regularly varying, the constants $\lambda_1', \lambda_2'$ may influence the rate function drastically; see (\ref {eqn:constinexp}) for an extreme example.

+If instead $b_{\lambda}$ only depends on $\lambda$ via a multiplicative constant, our approach allows to strengthen the previous theorem to the optimal limiting constants.
+Such examples occur, for instance, if the small deviation rate function $F$ is regularly varying.

+\begin{corollary} In the setting of Theorem~\ref{t3}, assume additionally that $F$ is regularly varying at zero with non-positive exponent.
 Then the following LIL hold almost surely:

-In particular, if there is $\lambda>0$ such that (\ref{eqn:sdestmain}) holds for all $\lambda_1<\lambda$ and all $\lambda_2>\lambda$ then
+In particular, if there is $\lambda>0$ such that (\ref{eqn:sdestmain}) holds for all $\lambda_1<\lambda$ and all $\lambda_2>\lambda$, then